 - A Winter Term internship for credit is unpaid.

-- The minimum is 100 hours, typically over the course of all four weeks of J-term.
+- The minimum internship is 4 weeks long and 25 hours per week for a total of 100 hours minimum.
 If you have an exceptionally different circumstance, please make your case clear in your application for credit.

 - Sophomores through Super Seniors only are eligible to participate in Winter Term internships.
-All students must be in residence and enroll in a Winter Term course their first winter term at Middlebury.
+All students must enroll in a Winter Term course their first winter term at Middlebury.
 This includes both September and February matriculates (Sophomore Febs).